Psychodynamic Psychology

 By doing so, mental health professionals can provide appropriate treatment to help us understand ourselves, overcome issues that may be of particular concern and deeply instilled, and provide the appropriate and specialized treatment we may benefit from if we’re struggling with delayed or impaired emotional development.

 Psychology has many different branches, but psychodynamics stems from the work of Sigmund Freud.
-Freud conceived that a person's childhood experiences and development are a determining subconscious factor in their later behavior, perceptions, and personality.
+Freud conceived that a person's early childhood experiences and development are determining subconscious factors in their later behavior, perceptions, and personality.
 This is what is referred to as "psychodynamic psychology."
-This, however, originated from his initial work on psychoanalytic theory.
+This psychodynamic theory, however, originated from his initial work on psychoanalytic theory.

 The id, defined in simple terms, is an element of the mind that is considered instinctual and is present in an individual from the moment of birth, comprising of aggressions and drives attributed to a person's core.
 The ego is the label attached to the psychological component that mediates and provides a balance between the id and the superego.
 The superego encompasses an individual's concept of morality that determines their conscience.
 According to Freud’s theory, these three elements combined are what determines each person's personality.